zinmyoswe/OnlineShopping-with-PHP-and-AngularJs/README.md

 ## Installation
  - Built database name as `dayextra`
- - dayextra.sql is copy and paste it in phpmyadmin
+ - Copy `dayextra.sql` and paste it in phpmyadmin
  - Run `http://localhost/dayextra/` in browser for customer
  - Run `http://localhost/dayextra/admin` in browser for admin
  - Done Enjoy!!!
 Online Shopping application...